 There’s only 3 things you need to get started:

-4. A Publishing Routine
+4. A Blog Post Publishing Routine

 “Don’t try to plan everything out to the very last detail.
 I’m a big believer in just getting it out there: create a minimal viable product or website, launch it, and get feedback.”
 Neil Patel

-Publishing is simply a mechanical exercise.
+Once you’ve written a blog post, publishing is simply a mechanical exercise.
 Don’t waste time on this.
 If you’re using WordPress (over 30% of all websites do), log in, open a new post, copy/paste your text, add the main image, add tags, check your Yoast plug-in, set the date to publish on and hit “Publish.”

 This is not the time to explore some cool widget or learn the HTML code for borders around your image.
 Stick to your routine and move onto promotion.

-5. Follow a Promotion Plan
+5. Follow a Blog Promotion Plan

 “What you do after you create your content is what truly counts.”
 Gary Vaynerchuk